I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 An analysis of Scaldera by your sword spirit (Fi) will tip you off to the fact that the monster's inner body is vulnerable to bombs.
 However, since the outer body is immune to explosions (well, except for the knockback, but that deals no damage) you have to find a way to get a bomb inside of Scaldera.
 This is much easier done than said, as one of Scaldera's attacks is a fireball.
 To unleash said fireball, Scaldera takes a deep breath.
 As you may have already figured out, the objective is to bait a fireball attack and then throw a Bomb inside the Fiend's mouth so it swallows it.

 The easiest way to make Scaldera attack with a fireball is by throwing a Bomb at it (or letting it trigger a Bomb Flower).
 This will cause Scaldera to roll down the corridor.
 Once it reaches the bottom, it will start taking a deep breath.
-It is during this window that you throw a Bomb into its mouth, which it will greedily swallow and promptly have it explode in its stomach, stunning it and allowing access to its weak spot (its eye).
+It is during this window that you throw a Bomb into its mouth, which it will greedily swallow.
+The bomb will then promptly explode in its stomach, stunning it and allowing access to its weak spot (its eye).

 Scaldera will now start using fireballs more frequently.
 Case in point, it will move a little up the corridor, then inhale deeply, shoot out fireballs, then keep moving.
 You can interrupt this sequence by throwing a Bomb while Scaldera is moving, sending it rolling down the corridor and making it prepare a fireball attack, which you already know how to counter.
 Alternately, you can play on the dangerous side and stay at a close distance while Scaldera is moving, waiting for it to stop and inhale, and throw the Bomb at that time.
 Either way works, but one is riskier than the other.